Heinkel He 100: Projekt 1035 (initial development)

-Design
+Design phase

-In order to get the promised performance out of the aircraft, the design included a number of drag-reducing features.
-On the simple end was a well-faired cockpit, the absence of struts and other drag-inducing supports on the tail.
+In order to get the promised performance the design included a number of drag-reducing features.
 The landing gear (including the tailwheel) was retractable and completely enclosed in flight.

 There was also a serious shortage of advanced aero engines in Germany during the late 1930s.
 The He 100 used the same Daimler-Benz DB 601 engine as the Messerschmitt Bf 109 and Bf 110, and there was insufficient capacity to support another aircraft using the same engine.
 The only available alternative engine was the Junkers Jumo 211, and Heinkel was encouraged to consider its use in the He 100.
 However, the early Jumo 211 then available did not use a pressurized cooling system, and it was therefore not suitable for the He 100's evaporative cooling system.
 Furthermore, a Jumo 211-powered He 100 would not have been able to outperform the contemporary DB 601-powered Bf 109 because the supercharger on the early Jumo 211 was not fully shrouded.
 In order to reduce weight and frontal area, the engine was mounted directly to the forward fuselage, which was strengthened and literally tailored to the DB 601, as opposed to conventional mounting on engine bearers.
 The cowling was very tight-fitting, and as a result the aircraft has something of a slab-sided appearance.

 In order to provide as much power as possible from the DB 601, exhaust ejectors were used to provide a small amount of additional thrust.
-The supercharger inlet was moved from the normal position on the side of the cowling to a location in the leading edge of the left wing, which was also a feature of the earlier and larger He 119 experimental high-speed reconnaissance aircraft.
+The supercharger inlet was moved from the normal position on the side of the cowling to a location in the leading edge of the left wing.
 Although cleaner-looking, the long, curved induction pipe most probably negated any benefit.